 What is Stalking?

-Stalking, defined by the California Penal Code as, "Any person who willfully, maliciously, and repeatedly follows or harasses another person and who makes a credible threat with the intent to place that person in reasonable fear for his or her safety, of his or her immediate family," is very serious.
-In fact, it is against the law in every state.
-Types of stalking include, but are not limited to, cyber stalking, continuous and unwanted phone calls and/or messages, physically following a person, and property destruction.
+Stalking is a very serious matter and is defined by the California Penal Code as, "Any person who willfully, maliciously, and repeatedly follows or harasses another person and who makes a credible threat with the intent to place that person in reasonable fear for his or her safety, of his or her immediate family."
+It is against the law in every state.
+Types of stalking include, but are not limited to: cyber stalking, continuous and unwanted phone calls and/or messages, physically following a person, and property destruction.
 The act of stalking can be a person's attempt to make their partner or ex-partner, acquaintance, or stranger feel threatened or in danger.
-If at first the stalking does not seem to pose a threat, it may escalate over time, often becoming violent.
-Even if at first there is an absence of threats or serious harm, it still may lead to psychological damage, or physical assault, or even murder.
+If at first the stalking does not seem to pose a threat, keep in mind that it has the potential to escalate over time, and can become violent.
+Even if threats of harm are absent at first, stalking can still lead to psychological damage, physical assault, or murder.